Frank E. Hering: Hering House

-Hering and his wife, Claribel, were known for their outreach programs in South Bend, Indiana, including the establishment of Hering House—a community center for African-Americans.
+Hering and his second wife, Claribel, were known for their outreach programs in South Bend, including the establishment of Hering House—a community center for African-Americans—which opened late in 1924.
 Hering House was located at 732 W. Division Street, later renamed Western Avenue.
+According to an interview with John Charles Bryant in the Indiana University South Bend Civil Rights Heritage Center Oral History Project, the Hering House building originally belonged to the First Church of Christ Scientist, but the congregation outgrew the capacity of the building and relocated.
+Hering bought it for $1 and had the structure moved to West Division.